lexi-jones/live_eddy_tracking/README.txt

 6) Run MATLAB script from command line (or open MATLAB & run it from the interface) matlab -r "G4_CMEMS_SSH_eddies; exit;"

+	NOTE: You will either need to download 30 days of satellite data OR change that parameter that is hardcoded in the MATLAB script.